ezspot/cs2-statscollector/QuickStartGuide.md

-# statsCollector Quick Start
+# statsCollector Quick Start v1.2.0

-Get up and running fast.
+Get up and running fast with enterprise-grade CS2 stats collection.
 For full details, see README.md.

 ## Prerequisites
-- CounterStrikeSharp v180+
+- CounterStrikeSharp v1.0.340+
 - MySQL 8.0+ or MariaDB 10.11+
-- .NET 8 runtime
+- .NET 8.0 or 9.0 runtime
 - CS2 server with admin access

 ## Install